leeds1219/leeds1219.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I'm Dosung Lee.
-I am currently a graduate student of <a href="https://miil.korea.ac.kr/">MIIL Lab</a> at <a href="https://www.korea.edu/">Korea University</a>, advised by <a href="https://phseo.github.io/">Prof.Paul Hongsuck Seo</a>.
+I am currently a graduate student of <a href="https://miil.korea.ac.kr/">MIIL Lab</a> at <a href="https://www.korea.edu/">Korea University</a>, advised by <a href="https://phseo.github.io/">Paul Hongsuck Seo</a>.

 <!-- Previously, I received my B.S. degree from <a href="https://www.korea.edu/">Korea University</a> in june 2024.-->

-My current research interest lies in multimodal learning.
+My current research interest lies in human-like AI.
 Feel free to reach me if you are seeking any form of cooperation.

 You can find my CV [here](https://github.com/leeds1219/leeds1219.github.io/blob/main/images/Dosung_Lee_CV.pdf) (Last update: Oct.2025.)